-BAVENCIO contains the active substance avelumab, a monoclonal antibody, which is a protein designed to recognise and attach to a specific target in the body protein that helps the immune system to attack and destroy cancer cells.
+BAVENCIO contains the active substance avelumab, a monoclonal antibody, which is a protein designed to recognise and attach to a specific target in the body to help the immune system attack and destroy cancer cells.

-BAVENCIO is used to treat a rare type of skin cancer called metastatic Merkel Cell Carcinoma (mMCC) whose disease has spread.
+BAVENCIO is used to treat a rare type of skin cancer called metastatic Merkel Cell Carcinoma (mMCC) where the disease has spread.

 This medicine is available only with a doctor's prescription.

 Ask your doctor if you have any questions about why BAVENCIO has been prescribed for you.
 Your doctor may have prescribed it for another reason.